From intensive classes to community circles to informative workshops, these herbal experts will rock your world!

 Dr. Ashley Murphy is the head witch, writer, certified Health Education Specialist, and Folk & Community Herbalist of H.W.
 Apothecary with over ten years’ experience.
 Her work has been featured in the International Witches Magazine and she is the host of the Health Witch podcast that features herbalism, tarot and witchcraft for health.

 Tammy Kim, Farmacy Herbs, Body• Plant•Sky

 Tammy Grew up in California & Virginia.
 She made her way to RI after living in Asia and traveling the world for almost a decade.
 Her background is in conceptual art, yoga, and astrology.
 Her interest in herbalism came from her Korean mother using herbal remedies.
 Tammy became part of the Farmacy team in 2017, and has been devoted to helping people get their herb on!

 Jessyloo has studied Herbal Medicine since 2002 & farmed professionally since 2004 in lush mountain valleys, riparian forests, the southwestern desert, tropical permaculture, beachfront meadow, and concrete jungle.
 She enjoys connecting folks through spirit, in its many forms.

-Sequoria “Coco” Dickerson, Farmacy Herbalist, Director of Prophetic Resistance
+Sequoria “Coco” Dickerson, Farmacy Herbalist, Director of Prophetic Resistance-she/hers

 Bonnie Kavanagh is a second-generation nurse and herbalist.
 Bonnie has been in the medical field for over 40 years and enjoys teaching others how plants can have a positive impact on all facets of one’s life.